tldr-pages/tldr/pages/windows/cmd.md

 `cmd /e:{{on|off}}`

-- Start an interactive shell session with used Unicode encoding:
+- Start an interactive shell session with used [u]nicode encoding:

 `cmd /u`